Join the mailing list

 Part 1 – Barter and pre-currency

 Barter continued in many places in the world even after money was introduced, and throughout history.
-The common means of payment included wheat, salt, metal bracelets, shells, beads, and more.
+Common means of payment included wheat, salt, metal bracelets, shells, beads, and more.

 A block of salt